pkardas/notes/books/clean-agile.md

 teams.
 The problem of large teams is a problem societies and civilizations.
 And large teams are a solved problems.

 Agile was invented because we did not know how to effectively organize a relatively small group of programmers to be effective.
-SSoftware development needed its own process because software is really like nothing else.
+Software development needed its own process because software is really like nothing else.

 The answer to the question of Agile in the large is simply to organize your developers into small Agile teams, then use standard management and operations research techniques to manage those teams.